 If oestrogens are not cleared efficiently, symptoms relating to oestrogen excess will be observed.
-Magnesium, known as ‘nature’s tranquiliser’, is a valuable mineral for treating PMS, and magnesium levels are linked with poor appetite, nausea, tiredness, mood swings and muscle cramps.
+What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous…, known as ‘nature’s tranquiliser’, is a valuable mineral for treating PMS, and magnesium levels are linked with poor appetite, nausea, tiredness, mood swings and muscle cramps.
 If you suffer from PMS it is likely you will have lower levels of magnesium than women without symptoms.
 As magnesium works together with vitamin B6, I suggest taking magnesium and a B-vitamin complex together.

 As well as following a well-balanced diet with the addition of some valuable vitamins and minerals, there are a number of herbs which I recommend to help with hormonal imbalances.

 • Black cohosh, originally used by the native North American Indians, may help to counteract excess oestrogen.
-It may also act on serotonin receptors and raise levels of the ‘happy’ neurotransmitter serotonin.
+It may also act on Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. receptors and raise levels of the ‘happy’ A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… serotonin.
 This makes it a useful supplement for treating PMS-related depression.

 • Agnus Castus/Chasteberry is a herb which has been shown to increase progesterone, whilst decreasing excess oestrogen levels.
 In women suffering with PMS, taking Agnus Castus (20mg daily) can reduce symptoms by 42.5%.